Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 "It seems you needed it!"

-"Well… thank you.
+"Well... thank you.
 I do feel a lot better."

 "I told you!
-Good food cures almost anything… but you should go see a doctor anyway, yes?"
+Good food cures almost anything... but you should go see a doctor anyway, yes?"

-"I suppose…"
+"I suppose..."

 Instead, Leemu wandered out onto the station promenade and checked his communicator for work.
 He sighed to himself when here saw there was only a handful of ships docked and none of them needed any repairs.
 No work today.

-He ended up wandering the station, somewhat at a loose end and feeling unaccountably restless, like some urge had gripped him and he didn’t know what the urge *was.* He was on his third orbit around the station’s main ring when he passed by something vaguely familiar…
+He ended up wandering the station, somewhat at a loose end and feeling unaccountably restless, like some urge had gripped him and he didn’t know what the urge *was.* He was on his third orbit around the station’s main ring when he passed by something vaguely familiar...

 It was, in fact, a gym.
 They had been popping up in stations across the Dominion wherever gaoians or Humans trafficked in trade, and most of them were compact little affairs carefully folded into a small little stall hidden away in the cheap-rent corner of the promenade.
 This one was a bit bigger than most.
 Unsure of himself, he wandered in to satisfy his curiosity.